HIPAA Compliant AI for Therapists: 9 Critical Truths

 Sources & Research References

-1. U.S. Department of Health & Human Services, Office for Civil Rights.
+1. HHS Office for Civil Rights.
 (2024).
 HIPAA Security Rule: Technical Safeguards and Documentation Requirements. hhs.gov

 2. HHS Office for Civil Rights.
 (2024).
 Guidance on Business Associates Under HIPAA. hhs.gov

 3. HHS Office for Civil Rights.
 (2024).
-HIPAA Resolution Agreements and Civil Money Penalties. hhs.gov
+HIPAA Resolution Agreements and Enforcement Data. hhs.gov

 4. SAMHSA.
 (2024).
 42 CFR Part 2 Final Rule: Confidentiality of Substance Use Disorder Patient Records. samhsa.gov